internetarchive/openlibrary/Readme.md

 # Open Library

-Open web page for every book ever published.
+One web page for every book ever published.

 This repository contains the code that powers https://openlibrary.org/